 All applicants admitted to the J.D.
-Program at Capital are automatically considered for institutional scholarship.
+Program are considered for institutional scholarship.
 Scholarship decisions are based primarily on undergraduate academic performance and LSAT score.

 Presidential Merit ScholarshipThe Presidential Merit Scholarship is awarded based on academic merit specifically related to an applicant's entering credentials.